WARA (AM): 2000s

-2000–2002

 WJYT changed calls to WARL on December 6, 2000.
 As WARL, it has had many formats, which are detailed below.
-The first of these formats was "Web Access Radio Live"- a brokered time/internet T.V. hybrid.
-By this time, the station shifted its focus to the nearby Providence, Rhode Island area, even though it cannot be received well in parts of Providence.
+The first of these formats was "Web Access Radio Live"- a brokered time/internet TV hybrid.
+By this time, the station shifted its focus to the nearby Providence, Rhode Island, area, even though it cannot be received well in parts of Providence.

-2002–2003

-WARL became easy listening with Norm Jagolinzer as host.
+In 2002, WARL became easy listening with Norm Jagolinzer as host.
 Later that year the format changed from easy listening to urban as "Power 1320".

-2003–2004

-WARL changed formats again to all-conspiracy talk "Reality Radio 1320" (featuring programming from Genesis Communications Network).
+In 2003, WARL changed formats again to all-conspiracy talk "Reality Radio 1320" (featuring programming from Genesis Communications Network).
 The programming had been airing on WALE until its bankruptcy sale in May 2003.

-2004–2006

-WARL's format once again changes, this time to sports talk "1320 The Drive" programmed by Scott MacPherson as a companion to his Sports Journal newspaper.
-WARL was the Providence-area affiliate of Sporting News Radio from 2004–2006.
+In 2004, the format was changed to sports talk "1320 The Drive", which was programmed by Scott MacPherson as a companion to his Sports Journal newspaper.
+WARL was the Providence-area affiliate of Sporting News Radio from 2004 to 2006.
 It was the flagship station for the Providence Bruins Radio Network for the 2005–06 season.

-2006–2009

-In September 2006 WARL changed again to new-age "Positive Energy Moving Forward."
+In September 2006 WARL changed again to new-age "Positive Energy Moving Forward".
 It dropped sports programming during this time.